SDU-eScience/Documentation/docs/source/index.rst

    ssh -L 5601:172.22.240.12:5601 username@130.225.164.200 -N

-Access Kibana web portal with ``http://localhost:5601`` and click the ``audit_log2`` on the left side.
-The Kibana dashboard looks like the following in our case.
+Access Kibana web portal with ``http://localhost:5601`` and click the ``audit_log2`` index on the left side.
+The Kibana dashboard for monitoring our iRODS grid looks like the following.

 .. figure::  images/kibana.png
    :align:   center